 Lessina is 99% effective in preventing pregnancy.
-The actual success rate of Lessina in preventing pregnancy, which taken into account women who occasionally forget to take a pill, is about 97%.
+The actual success rate of Lessina in preventing pregnancy, which takes into account women who occasionally forget to take a pill, is about 97%.

 Lessina will NOT protect you from contracting STIs, nor will any other hormonal contraceptive.
 The only form of contraception to offer partial protection from STIs is condoms.

-Each pack of Lessina contains active tablets, which are coloured pink and inactive white tablets which are placebos used to help you keep track of when to restart the active pills.
+Each pack of Lessina contains active tablets, which are colored pink and inactive white tablets, which are placebos used to help you keep track of when to restart the active pills.

 The active ingredients in the pink pills in Lessina are: 20mcg ethinyl estradiol (EE) and 0.1mg levonorgestrel.